btrettel/flt/to-do.md

 Priorities:

+- Pure logging: saves to array of structures, written later.
 - Add ifort back to the Makefile due to possible performance benefits.
+- Upgrade ifx and change `-check all,nouninit` to `-check all`.
 - `purerng`:
+    - Change `I10` to `INT64` to work with xoshiro256**.
+    - Test that `INT64` has enough precision for the `lecuyer` RNG.
     - `set_determ`: Convenience function to convert `real` array to `RNG_DETERM` seed
     - For arrays: One `rng_type` per `harvest`. `random_seed` uses spacing in lecuyer_efficient_1988 to set for arrays.
         - lecuyer_implementing_1991